Bazzagibbs/odin-playdate/README.md

 ## Contributing

 Please feel free to contribute!
-Here is a list of the API features:
+Here is the current implementation status of each API feature:

 - ➕ Implemented
 - ➖ Partially implemented (see Notes)